DimitriChrysafis/CustomLib/README.md

 # CustomLib
-Make any shape out of cubes by expressing it in shapes.hpp in 3d Below is a gif with samples that I made
+Make any shape out of cubes by expressing it in shapes.hpp in 3d Below is a gif with samples that I made (WATCH YOUTUBE VIDEOS)

 Features
 - linear algebra for 3d view to drag/zoom